alxn0/zet/41/README.md

 ## Code

 Inline code are enclosed by single backticks `` ` `` [^info2].

-Code blocks are enclose with 3 backticks, as in the example below.
+Code blocks are produced by indenting lines by at least 4 spaces or a tab.

 ```
 # Here some R code